-It has taken only a few minutes for fires to take hold.
+It has taken only a few minutes for the fire to take hold.

-In the Cork incident last year the driver, who works at a garage, is reported to have first noticed smoke coming from the dashboard before the car burst into flames.
+In the Cork incident this morning the driver, who works at a garage, is reported to have first noticed smoke coming from the dashboard before the car burst into flames.

 Opel says the problem may have arisen because of the use of non-approved parts used in repairs or repairs being carried out incorrectly.